wolfpackx/smtpmaildam/README.md

 - Setup a mailbox for each environment that you need
 - Every mailbox has a unique username/password combination
 - View and download mail messages through the website component
+- Send mails to an Imap server through the integrated Imap client

 ## Installing / Getting started